-Dear Luther Heights partners, please see the attached letter for our March 20, 2020 update from our Executive Director.
+Dear Luther Heights partners, please see these recent letters from our Executive Director.
 For questions or concerns, please contact Kelly Preboski at .

 RESOURCES FOR FAITH & CAMP AT HOME